-1) A Canadian insurer cedes business with a Best Estimate Liability of negative \$100 and offsetting contract liabilities of \$600 to an unregistered reinsurer.
+- 1) A Canadian insurer cedes business with a Best Estimate Liability of negative \$100 and offsetting contract liabilities of \$600 to an unregistered reinsurer.
 The reinsurer has the right to any portion of the \$600 related to the lapse of ceded negative liabilities against payments owed on the positive liabilities.
-If the insurer has not applied any credit for reinsurance to the requirements in section 10.2.2, it is not required to deduct an amount under this section as the negative liabilities have already been deducted from Tier 1 Capital and added to Tier 2 Capital under section 10.2.2, then it must deduct this amount from Tier 1 Capital and add it to Tier 2 Capital.
-In other words, the insurer loses the ability to cover the section 10.2.2 requirement with collateral if the negative contract liabilities are ceded with recourse.

-2) Continuing example 2) from section 10.2.3, suppose that the reinsurer has the right to withhold up to \$600 of future payments that form part of the \$0 net reinsurance asset if the negative contract liabilities ceded lapse.
+If the insurer has not applied any credit for reinsurance to the requirements in section 10.2.2, it is not required to deduct an amount under this section as the negative liabilities have already been deducted from Tier 1 Capital and added to Tier 2 Capital under section 10.2.2.
+However, if the insurer has applied a credit amount to the requirements in section 10.2.2, then it must deduct this amount from Tier 1 Capital and add it to Tier 2 Capital.
+In other words, the insurer loses the ability to cover the section 10.2.2 requirement with collateral if the negative contract liabilities are ceded with recourse. - 2) Continuing example 2) from section 10.2.3, suppose that the reinsurer has the right to withhold up to \$600 of future payments that form part of the \$0 net reinsurance asset if the negative contract liabilities ceded lapse.
 No deduction is required under this section, as the \$600 has already been deducted under section 10.2.3.